Department of Planning and Development

 The ARB will review development concepts or proposals and give general guidance at an informal "workshop" session.
 There is no formal recommendation made by the ARB at a workshop session and the only requirement for supporting materials is that the idea be clearly presented whether in written form, drawings, or other graphic form.
 Supporting documentation may be provided to ARB members prior to the meeting but this is not a requirement for a workshop session.

-When the ARB formally reviews more fully developed and detailed proposals, every aspect is looked at in terms of protecting the heritage resources and historic character of the district.
-In addition to exterior architectural design elements - such as form, material, and color - elements to be reviewed will include plans for:
+When the ARB formally reviews more fully developed and detailed proposals, the ARB evaluates the proposed project for compatibility with the HOD.
+Successful projects protect the historic and contributing properties and the overall historic character of the HOD.
+In addition to exterior architectural design elements - such as scale, form, material, texture, and color – the ARB reviews plans for:

 • site design